-We want you to be delighted with our service and will do our absolute best to put things right should any problems arise.
+We want you to be happy with our service and will do our absolute best to put things right should any problems arise.

 However, sometimes things can go wrong and if this happens please speak directly to the barrister concerned immediately.

-You may make a complaint informally by telephoning the barrister concerned or, if the complaint relates to a member of staff, our Chambers Director, Mark Rowlands.
-If the complaint is about the Chambers Director, you may telephone the Head of Chambers, Richard Power.
+You may make a complaint informally by telephoning the barrister concerned or, if the complaint relates to a member of staff, our Chief Executive, Mark Rowlands.
+If the complaint is about the Chief Executive, you may telephone the Head of Chambers, Richard Power.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 S/he will discuss your concerns with you and try to resolve them.
 If the matter is resolved s/he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to make your own written record of the outcome of the telephone discussion.

 If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally (see below).

-Our chambers has a panel headed by Richard Power and made up of experienced members of chambers and the Chambers Director, which considers and investigates any written complaint.
+Our Chambers Complaints Panel is headed by Derek Kerr and is made up of experienced members of Chambers and the Chief Executive, which considers and investigates any written complaint.
 Within 14 days of your letter being received the head of the panel (or in his absence his deputy) will appoint a member of the panel to investigate it.
 If your complaint is against the head of the complaints panel it will be investigated by the next most senior member of the panel.
 In any case, the person appointed will be someone other than the person you are complaining about.

 The person appointed to investigate will write to you as soon as possible to let you know s/he has been appointed and when s/he will be able to give a detailed reply to your complaint (in most cases we provide a detailed response within 28 days of the written complaint being received).
 If s/he finds later that s/he is not going to be able to reply within the time originally stated s/he will set a new date for her/his reply and inform you.

 We make a written record of any complaint.
-Our directors inspect the record regularly with a view to improving services.
+Our management board inspect the record regularly with a view to improving services.

 Complaints to the Legal Ombudsman

 We hope that you will use our procedure.
 However, if you would rather not do so or if you are not content with the outcome of the investigation we have undertaken, you may take up your complaint with the Legal Ombudsman.
-He is completely independent.
-Ordinarily:
+He is completely independent of the legal profession.